fabioperrella/good-practices-upgrading-ruby-version/intro/slide01.md

 Upgrading from 2.3 to 2.6 **should be** easier than upgrading from 2.3 to 2.4!

 !SLIDE center

+# 1st steps (easy mode)

+- Change the .ruby-version with the new version
+- Run `bundle install`
+- Run the tests

+!SLIDE center

+# If you have no problems, congratulations!!

+## End of the talk

+!SLIDE center

-# 1st steps
+# 1st steps (if you have problems in `easy mode`)

-- check the Gemfile and restrict all gem versions with `'~> M.m'`
+- Change the Gemfile to restrict all gem versions with `'~> M.m'`
-- delete the Gemfile.lock
+- Delete the Gemfile.lock
-- update the .ruby-version with the new version
+- Update the .ruby-version with the new version
-- run **bundle install** and PRAY a lot!
+- Run **bundle install** and PRAY a lot!

 !SLIDE center